 Coaching is a serious time commitment

 Being a coach involves the many aspects of making sure that your team is ready for the season.
 You’ll have to work with your local parks and rec department or league to make sure that you have a place to practice.
-You are responsible for making sure you have the gear that your team needs for the season and keeping it in working order.
+You are responsible for making sure you have the gear that your team needs and keeping it in working order.

 Organizing practices are as important as game planning.
 Luckily, internet videos and books are easy to find to teach you drills and how to set up practice plans.